Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 Following our use case story, we are going to manually upload two small datasets using [dbt seed](https://docs.getdbt.com/docs/building-a-dbt-project/seeds) representing trading books of two desks.
 As you would notice, they were buying and selling AAPL shares, but logging the cash paid/received in different currencies: USD and GBP.

-For this lets create two csv files with the following content:
+For this let's create two csv files with the following content:

 - **data/manual_book1.csv**